Payments are divided into 3 categories:

 There are a number of both social insurance and social assistance payments for people who are sick or who have a disability.
 Illness Benefit and Invalidity Pension are based on work history contributions.
 Illness Benefit is intended for those with a short-term illness but it can be paid in the long-term.
 Invalidity Pension is a long-term payment.
 Disability Allowance and Blind Pension are long-term means tested payments.
 There is also the Occupational Injuries Benefit Scheme that applies to work related injuries and diseases and Disablement Benefit for loss of physical or mental faculty because of an occupational injury or a prescribed occupational disease.

-For more information on health services for people with disabilities go to www.dohc.ie and go to the ‘Health information’ link.
+For more information on health services for people with disabilities contact the HSE.

 The Living Alone Increase is an extra payment for people on social welfare pensions who are living alone.

 The National Fuel Scheme is intended to help households that depend on long-term social welfare or Health Service Executive payments and are unable to pay for their own heating needs.
-The Scheme operates for 26 weeks from the end of September to mid-April.
+The Scheme generally operates from the beginning of September to the end of March.

 If you are receiving a social welfare payment you must complete Form NFS1 and apply either at your local social welfare office or send the form to the Social Welfare Services Offices in Longford or Sligo.
 If you are receiving a payment from the Health Service Executive (HSE), you should apply to your Community Welfare Officer (CWO) at your local Health Centre.